IBM-CAMHub-Open/terraform-modules/README.md

 ##### lamp

-This module is to build the network in AWS, sepcially for LAMP payload, including
+This module is to build the network in AWS, specifically for LAMP payload, including
 * VPC
 * Internet Gateway
 * Route Table